-The following scholarship definitions should guide each faculty member and his/her department chair/ academic administrator in assessing productivity in scholarly activities.
+The following taxonomy of scholarship definitions should guide faculty members and their department chair/academic administrator in assessing productivity in scholarly activities.
 There is an abundance of overlap among forms of scholarship (Boyer, 1990, O'Meara & Rice, 2005).
-These definitions are intended to help faculty members determine how they participate in scholarly activities at ATSU.
+The category definitions are intended to help faculty members determine how they participate in scholarly activities at ATSU.